-Now in its 19th year, the ANZ Seeds of Renewal program demonstrates ANZ’s ongoing commitment to shape a world where people and communities thrive.
+This year, the program celebrates 20 years of collaboration, demonstrating ANZ’s ongoing commitment to shape a world where people and communities thrive.
 It is built on two key tenets:

 - Vibrant communities are diverse and inclusive with strong social capital, where everyone can participate and build a better life; and

 - Sustainable communities innovate, expand, and create opportunities that will deliver demonstrable medium to long-term economic benefit to the community, contributing to economic sustainability.